North Dakota Home Foreclosure Laws

 Summons and complaint.
 In North Dakota, the foreclosing party officially starts the foreclosure by filing a lawsuit (a complaint) in court.
 It gives notice of the lawsuit to the borrower by serving him or her with a summons and complaint.
 N.D.
 Cent.
 Code § 32-19-29.
 (Learn more about the difference between a foreclosure summons and complaint.)

 Notice of sale.
-The officer making the sale must publish a notice of sale in a newspaper once a week for three successive weeks, and mail copies to interested parties.
+The officer making the sale must publish a notice of sale in a newspaper once a week for three successive weeks, and, in some cases, mail copies to interested parties.
 N.D.
 Cent.
 Code §§ 28-23-04, 32-19-08.

 Right to Reinstate the Mortgage Before the Foreclosure Sale in North Dakota